William Matthews (baseball)

-William Calvin Matthews (January 12, 1878 – January 23, 1946) was a right-handed pitcher in Major League Baseball who played briefly for the Boston Red Sox during the 1909 season.
+William Calvin Matthews (January 5, 1877 – January 23, 1946) was an American baseball player.
+He was a right-handed pitcher in Major League Baseball who played briefly for the Boston Red Sox during the 1909 season.
 He was born in Mahanoy City, Pennsylvania.

 Matthews posted a 3.24 ERA in five appearances, including one start, six strikeout, 10 walks, 16 hits allowed, and 16.2 innings of work.
 He did not have a decision.

 Matthews died in Mount Carbon, Pennsylvania, at age 68.